Anello-Photonics/docs-A1/docs/sensor_calibrations.rst

 (Optional) External Magnetometer Calibration
 ----------------------------------------------

-In the case that you will be supplying the ANELLO Maritime INS with data from an external magnetometer via `NMEA0183 VHW input <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#vhw-water-speed-heading>`_ or the ANELLO Proprietary Auxiliary RPH messages in `NMEA0183 <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#paprph-roll-pitch-heading-with-accuracies-anello-proprietary>`_ or `NMEA2000 <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#pgn-130817-auxiliary-attitude-anello-proprietary>`_ or you may conduct an optional external magnetometer calibration procedure to improve the accuracy of the reported heading.
+In the case that you will be supplying the ANELLO Maritime INS with data from an external magnetometer via `NMEA0183 VHW input <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#vhw-water-speed-heading>`_ or the ANELLO Proprietary Auxiliary RPH messages in `NMEA0183 <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#paprph-roll-pitch-heading-with-accuracies-anello-proprietary>`_ or `NMEA2000 <https://docs-a1.readthedocs.io/en/maritime_ins/communication_messaging.html#pgn-130817-auxiliary-attitude-anello-proprietary>`_ you may conduct an optional external magnetometer calibration procedure to improve the accuracy of the reported heading.